You may have heard that China’s house prices are as legendary as China’s economy.

 Just after the Spring Festival in 2017, my mother in my hometown visited two buildings and paid a deposit in one of them.
 Pay 5,000 yuan to get 10,000 yuan redemption, a promotion strategy commonly used by real estate developers.
-Although she is not highly educated, she has felt that her son should have an apartment since 2016.

 My hometown is 300 kilometers south of Beijing in Hebei.
 If there is no traffic jam on the highway, it will take more than two hours one way.
 As we all know, the most sensitive factor of house prices is distance, not to mention this is Hebei.

 Take Fengtai District in Beijing, where I rented a house at that time, as an example, the house price was at least 50, 000-60, 000 yuan($7,597 – $9,116) per square meter, and the starting price of the house in my hometown in Hebei was only 1/10.
 Because I bought a small household, I only applied for a small part of the commercial loan.
 With my income level at that time, it can be said that there was no pressure for monthly mortgage.